bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components.
+1. Explain how to build stateful class components. constructor() {
+    console.log("Constructor");
+    super();
+    this.state = {
+      plants: []
+    }
+  }

+  You are just creating your own useState.
+  This was useState where you set State with the empty plants array and get the data with an axios get request.

 2. Describe the different phases of the component lifecycle.
+  Mounting - puts element into the DOM
+Updating - Component updates whenever theres a change to the state or props Unmounting - component gets removed from DOM

 3. Demonstrate an understanding of class component lifecycle methods.